Anthropic

 • … and have clear guidance on what issues they’re interested in reports on and what’s fine to publish.
 Score: No. There’s little guidance for users.

 • … and incentivize users to report issues.
-Score: No. Anthropic does not have a bug bounty program.
+Score: 50%: no but Anthropic has a private bug bounty program but the details are opaque.

 Respond to emergencies.